 Lancaster EMS responded to over 40,000 requests for services last year in Lancaster County.
 On average, our highly-trained, caring professionals respond to over 100 requests for services each day.
 Our gold standard care is provided and supported by a remarkable team of over 175 members.
 Our highly-trained EMTs and Paramedics continually meet the needs of our residents that we proudly serve 24 hours each day.
 We remain very committed to providing you with the very best equipment, technology and professionals should you have a medical emergency.
 Our efforts and readiness come at a high financial price.
 We receive no direct tax dollars.
 We rely on those that we serve for support.

 First and foremost, you are helping your local ambulance service provide quality emergency services.
-Secondly you are eliminating your out-of-pocket expense under certain circumstances.
-The cost of ambulance services could cost over $900.
-If you join Lancaster EMS as a 'member' we will waive unpaid balances (excluding deductibles) for an emergency service after your insurance company processes your bill.
-Additionally, as a member, you will receive discounts if you do not have insurance, or if your insurance does not pay your emergency charges.
+Secondly you may be decreasing your out-of-pocket expense under certain circumstances.
+The cost of ambulance services could cost over $1,050.00.
+If you join Lancaster EMS as a member we will waive unpaid balances (excluding deductibles and unauthorized discounts) for an emergency service after your insurance company processes your bill.
+Additionally, as a member, you will receive discounts if you do not have insurance.
 Lastly, as a member, we offer discounts on non-emergency transports.
 For more information, check out our informational flyer.

 Remember, the cost of membership and or your donation is tax-deductable.